 BCNT is an 8-bit counter for the basic timer.
-It is mapped to RAM addresses F86H-F87H and can be addressed by 8-bit read instructions.
+It can be addressed by 8-bit read instructions.
 RESET leaves the BCNT counter value undetermined.
 BCNT is automatically cleared to logic zero whenever the BMOD register control bit (BMOD.3) is set to "1" to restart the basic timer.
 It is incremented each time a clock pulse of the frequency determined by the current BMOD bit settings is detected.

-When BCNT has incremented to hexadecimal 'FFH' (≥ 255 clock pulses), it is cleared to '00H' and an overflow is generated.
+When BCNT has incrementing to hexadecimal 'FFH' (≥ 255 clock pulses), it is cleared to '00H' and an overflow is generated.
 The overflow causes the interrupt request flag, IRQB, to be set to logic one.
 When the interrupt request is generated, BCNT immediately resumes counting incoming clock signals.